dickwu/tauri-notice-window/README.md

       databaseName: 'tauri-notice-db',  // default
       defaultWidth: 400, // default width of the notice window
-      defaultHeight: 300, // default height of the notice window })
+      defaultHeight: 300, // default height of the notice window
+      notFoundUrl: '/404', // custom 404 page when route is invalid (optional) })

     // Initialize the system